We received inquiry and someone will shortly be in contact with you.

 *Although not mandatory, it is preferable that you bring a professional camera with a 300mm lens and a memory card.

-Interns are accommodated in a 3-floor house located in the outer side of Puerto Lopez, and only a 10-minute walk into town, where you board the whale-watching vessels.
+Interns are accommodated in a 3-floor house located in Puerto Lopez, and only a 10-minute walk into town, where you board the whale-watching vessels.

 The electricity is 120v.
 Connector Type A and B.